Jesmykel/Cloud-Practioner/WEEK 1/LAB 2/readme.md

 Your task in this lab is to create

 1. Groups and add the corresponding user

+I created users individually for the people in the organisation baering their individual names and added policies according to their their roles in the organisation, I then then created group names "Expert" "Support" then "Finance" and added the individual users according to their roles in the organisation

 2. Enforce a password policy

+I enforced a passowrod policy stated below;
+8 character long
+Must include an uppercase letter
+Must include integers
+Password reset upon next login

 3. Perform clean up operations

+I then performe a clean operation by clearing all operations performed in the IAM service

+Below are screenshoot for final output of the user group created and their individual users.

 Guides:
 https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html